alikillen/Ruby-Terminal-App-Repo/docs/development-log.md

 - need to majorly clean up control flow so that nothing breaks the app
 - redrew control flow diagram which helped me understand what I needed to do
 - talked to other students on discord about how much of a steep learning curve + timeframe this is which made me feel better! at least I know I'm learning haha
-- https://www.thoughtco.com/nameerror-uninitialized-2907928 -----> ALL METHODS MUST HAVE LOWERCASE! this explains a couple things
+- https://www.thoughtco.com/nameerror-uninitialized-2907928 -----> all methods must have lowercase. this explains a couple things
 - i have learned to love error messages
 - i have learned it helps to keep code neat and indent - otherwise you keep getting errors because of where your "end" is - got this many times
 - methods make things easy because you can just call them in your main app - keeps things neat + dry